Ynlay/100-days-of-code/log.md

 **Today's Progress**: Read about git and created a java project with it from the command line.
 Unlocked the JQuery certificate!
 		      Downloaded UML plugin for Eclipse (UMLet).

+### Day 60: March 18

+**Today's Progress**: Downloaded microsoft sql management studio to get familiar with databases and SQL, i already knew the 			      basics of SQL thanks to SoloLearn.
+Completed a few challenges on javascript from FreeCodeCamp.

 ### DAYS SKIPPED SO FAR : 14